newaetech/cw310-bergen-board/docs/README.md

 Each header can be set to a separate I/O level, as each header routes to a different FPGA bank.

-You can drive an I/O voltage into the XXX pin on each header, or you can set the voltage using jumper JP1 (USERIO-A) or JP2 (USERIO-B).
+You can drive an I/O voltage into the `VCCUSERIO` pin on each header, or you can set the voltage using jumper JP1 (USERIO-A) or JP2 (USERIO-B).

 ## User PMOD Headers

 Two PMOD headers are provided on the board.
 These provide 16 digital I/O signals (8 per header) along with 3.3V and GND pins.
 The I/O level for these headers is always 3.3V.

+These allow any standard PMODs to be plugged into the board.

 ## User JTAG Headers

 For soft-core implementations, several standard JTAG headers are provided on the board.
 Three standard headers are provided which reflect:

 * 20-pin 0.1" JTAG (Arm Standard)
-* 10-pin 0.05" JTAG/SWD (Arm Cortex-M)
+* 10-pin 0.05" JTAG/SWD (Arm Cortex-M) or RISC-V MIPI-10
-* 20-pin 0.05" Trace/SWD (Arm Cortex-M)
+* 20-pin 0.05" Trace/SWD (Arm Cortex-M) or RISC-V MIPI-20

 Each of these includes a VCC pin.
-Switch S2 sets if the VCC pin is driven from the board with 3.3V ("+3.3V" setting), or if it connects via a resistor to FPGA pin XXXXX to use for sensing purposes ("Sense" setting).
+Switch S2 sets if the VCC pin is driven from the board with 3.3V ("+3.3V" setting), or if it connects via a resistor to the `USR_DBG_VCCDETECT` net which routes to FPGA pin `T19` to use for sensing purposes ("Sense" setting).
 Normally if you are implementing a soft-core & using the debug header, your debugger will require you to drive the VCC pin with 3.3V for detection purposes.

+Switch `S2` allows these headers to be used for either standard debug connectivity, or to implement debugger connectivity in your FPGA.

 ## User USB